-In February of 2015, the Institute of Medicine (IOM) put forth a proposal to change the name and the diagnostic criteria for chronic fatigue syndrome (CFS).
+In February 2015, the Institute of Medicine (IOM) put forth a proposal to change the name and the diagnostic criteria for chronic fatigue syndrome (CFS).
 People who suffer from this condition are often made to feel that their symptoms are psychological or a figment of their imagination.
 Patients may see multiple practitioners in an attempt to find symptom relief for their CFS.

 The name “chronic fatigue syndrome” was coined by the Centers for Disease Control in 1988.
 The Europeans prefer to call this condition myalgic encephalomyelitis (ME) which focuses on central nervous system (CNS) inflammation with muscle pain.
 Many experts now call this condition ME/CFS.